A microscopic theory of Anderson localization of electrons in random lattices: Model and fundamental relations

 where the angular brackets $\langle\ldots\rangle_{\rm av}$ indicate configurational averaging.
 Averaging restores translational invariance, and we can represent the averaged resolvent in the Hilbert space of wave vectors.
 Its wave-vector representation is

 where $\epsilon(\veck)$ is the lattice dispersion relation.
-The second equality is the Dyson equation, which introduces the self-energy, $\Sigma_{\veck}(z)$, containing the entire information about the impact of the random potential on the electron's propagation.
-The averaged one-particle Green function determines the electronic structure and the spectral properties of the Fermi gas in a random lattice.
+The second equality is the Dyson equation, which introduces the self-energy, $\Sigma_{\veck}(z)$, that contains all information about the impact of the random potential on electron propagation.
+The averaged one-particle Green function determines the electronic structure and spectral properties of the Fermi gas in a random lattice.
 It contains no information about the extent of the configurationally dependent electron wave functions at the given energy, $z = E + i0^{+}$.